Jim Acker

-James Justin Acker (born September 24, 1958) is a former Major League Baseball pitcher who played from 1983 to 1992.
+James Justin Acker (born September 24, 1958) is an American former Major League Baseball pitcher who played from 1983 to 1992.
 He played college baseball at the University of Texas.

 Acker was drafted in the first round by the Atlanta Braves in the 1980 Major League Baseball Draft and was a member of the Toronto Blue Jays teams that won the 1985, 1989, and 1991 American League East division.
 He also played for the Seattle Mariners.

 Professional career

 Toronto Blue Jays

 He was drafted by the Atlanta Braves in the first round (21st selection) of the 1980 Major League Baseball Draft.
 On December 6, 1982, he was drafted by the Toronto Blue Jays from the Atlanta Braves in the 1982 Rule 5 Draft.
 He pitched for the Jays for four years performing mainly as a relief pitcher.